A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Convergence of the policy gradient

-for any $u \in \mU$.
-Here $u^*$ is the optimal control. \end{assump} With this assumption, Theorem \ref{thm:actor_converge} guarantees us that $\norm{u^{\tau}-u^*}_{L^2} \to 0$ as $\tau \to \infty$.
-Therefore, we just have to analyze when $u^\tau$ is sufficient close to $u^*$ in order to get a global convergence rate. \begin{theorem}[Convergence rate of the policy gradient] Let Assumption \ref{assump:basic}, \ref{assump:u_smooth}, and \ref{assump:actor_rate} hold.
+With this assumption, Theorem \ref{thm:actor_converge} guarantees us that $\norm{u^{\tau}-u^*}_{L^2} \to 0$ as $\tau \to \infty$.
+Therefore, we just have to analyze when $u^\tau$ is sufficient close to $u^*$ in order to get a global convergence rate. \begin{theorem}[Convergence rate of the policy gradient] Let Assumptions \ref{assump:basic}, \ref{assump:u_smooth}, and \ref{assump:actor_rate} hold.
 Further assume that $G$ is uniformly strongly concave in $u$.
 Then, the gradient flow \eqref{eq:PG_ideal} of control satisfies